15 Long Haircuts for Thick Hair That Makes It Manageable

 Long Shag with Internal Texture

-Think of this as the Shag cut that gives thick hair its groove back.
+Think of this as the shag cut that gives thick hair its groove back.
 With internal layers and a bit of edge, the long shag softens the silhouette and brings out your natural texture without taking away too much length.
 The magic happens in the mid-lengths: bulk gets removed, movement comes back, and styling gets easier.
 This cut is bold but wearable, giving your hair a more lived-in feel while still feeling intentional and chic.

 Source: Pinterest